- Location: Oklahoma

 A Bill of Sale is the document that shows one person has sold a vehicle to another person―the ownership has changed.

-If you don't have a contract for a new vehicle purchase or if you need a form to use as a Bill of Sale, a notarized copy of Form 722-1, the Declaration of Vehicle Purchase Price, will be required.
+If you don't have a contract for a new vehicle purchase or if you need a form to use as a Bill of Sale, a notarized copy of a completed Declaration of Vehicle Purchase Price (Form 722-1), will be required.

 It is important that you have proper documentation regarding the purchase price of your vehicle.
 As part of every automotive registration fee, Oklahoma charges an "excise tax" based on the purchase price of the vehicle.